+- Information and Referral

-- Special Assistance Funding
+- Community Based Services and Supports Funding

-- Wraparound
+- Wraparound/Service Coordination

 - Funding for Intersystem Placements

 Decisions about access to Intersystem Care Coordination, System of Care development and funding are made through the Intersystem Resource Team, convened by the Lucas County Family and Children First Council.
-Five public agencies, the Pooled Fund Group, pool funds dedicated to the funding of services for children and youth identified as eligible through the Intersystem Care Coordination process.
-The primary source of revenue for operations consists of Local Pooled Fund Contributions and a combination of State and Federal Funding through "Family-Centered Service and Support" funds through Ohio Family and Children First/Ohio Department of Mental Health.
-Pooled Fund Contributions are local monies contributed by Lucas County agencies, including Children Services Board, Mental Health and Recovery Services Board, Board of Developmental Disabilities, Juvenile Court, Toledo Public Schools, and Department of Job and Family Services.
-The amount provided by each agency is based on the annual budget and the amount of funding needed to fulfill obligations.
+Five public agencies, which comprise the Pooled Fund Group, are dedicated to the funding of services for children and youth identified as eligible through the Intersystem Care Coordination process.
+Other sources of funding to ISCC